jamiebeach/Architects-Guide-to-the-Galaxy/README.md

 In the end, software architecture is about how we distill experience into wisdom, and disseminate it - [Big Ball of Mud, by Brian Foote and Joseph Yoder](http://www.laputan.org/mud/mud.html)

 All non-trivial abstractions, to some degree, are leaky. ([The Law of Leaky Abstractions - Joel Spolsky](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/))

+"I am the Architect.
+I created the matrix.
+I've been waiting for you.
+You have many questions, and although the process has altered your consciousness, you remain irrevocably human.
+Ergo, some of my answers you will understand, and some of them you will not.
+Concordantly, while your first question may be the most pertinent, you may or may not realize it is also irrelevant."
+[The Architect](http://www.scottmanning.com/content/the-architect-transcript/)